Skip to content

 Since the C++ wrapper has a constructor and destructor there's no need to manually call any free function (unlike the C api) -- the destructor cleans up the array's memory resources whenever it gets called.

-A hash table is used to map a unique key to a specific value.
+A map is used to map a unique key to a specific value.
 The value can be fetched later very efficiently (in constant time).
-This makes the hash table a very popular data structure for general purpose problem solving.
-Often times hash tables are used to store unique identifiers for game objects, assets, and provide an easy way to create associations between different sets of data.
+This makes the map a very popular data structure for general purpose problem solving.
+Often times maps are used to store unique identifiers for game objects, assets, and provide an easy way to create associations between different sets of data.

 Since the table itself grows dynamically, values may not store pointers to themselves or other values.
 All values are stored as plain old data (POD), as their location in memory will get shuffled around internally as the map grows.